 8. Tarpon Bay Beach

 For a beach that is central and safe, you want Tarpon Bay Beach.
-There are places that are perfectly safe for swimming here and it’s one of the better populated beaches in the area.
+Some places are perfectly safe for swimming here and it’s one of the better populated beaches in the area.
 The water moves fast, and the resorts and rentals are well-placed for a day of fun at the beach.
 There is public access and the smaller resorts are on the West.
 There is a parking lot available and it’s a few minutes to walk to the beach from there.
 You can walk for miles on the beach here, and you can find soft white sand with plenty of intricate shells to enjoy.

-You can swim safely, walk and picnic here.
+You can swim safely, walk, and picnic here.
 It’s a popular destination for those who love to hop from Captiva Island to Sanibel Island and the kids will love the chance to comb for shells.
 It’s away from the strong currents so you can confidently get in the water here.
 There are kayak launch sites here, and you can bring yours with you for a fun afternoon floating in the water.

 Book the Perfect Boating Trip With Port Sanibel Marina